Do You Need an Attorney for an Underage Drinking Charge?

 3. PURCHASE OF ALCOHOL BY AN UNDERAGE INDIVIDUAL ON A LICENSED PREMISES

 New Jersey laws expressly prohibit an underage person from purchasing alcohol, getting another individual to purchase alcohol for them, or misrepresenting their age for the purpose of buying alcohol from a licensed premises.
-This includes liquor stores, bars, or any other establishment that is licensed to sell alcohol.
+This includes liquor stores, bars, and any other establishment licensed to sell alcohol.

 What Penalties Can an Underage Individual Face if Convicted of Underage Drinking?

 Underage Drinking is a serious offense.
 Many young individuals do not fully understand the consequences of their actions and the possible implications that may arise from drinking.
-It is important for parents to explain to their children the stiff penalties they may face if they consume alcohol underage.
+Parents need to explain to their children the stiff penalties they may face if they consume alcohol underage.

-The penalties an underage drinker faces depends on a number of different factors.
-First, the Court in which the individual will be tried in is determined by their age.
-Generally, individuals under 18 will be tried in juvenile court, while those 18 and older will be tried in municipal court.
-Juvenile court still can sentence an individual convicted of underage drinking to a detention center, community service, and other penalties, but cannot sentence the child to an adult jail.
-However, for more major crimes, such as underage DUI resulting in the death of an individual, it is possible for the juvenile court to waive jurisdiction up to the municipal court.
+The penalties an underage drinker faces depend on several factors.
+First, the Court in which the individual will be tried is determined by their age.
+Generally, individuals under 18 are tried in juvenile court, while those 18 and older are tried in municipal court.
+Juvenile courts still can sentence an individual convicted of underage drinking to a detention center, community service, and other penalties, but cannot sentence the child to an adult jail.
+However, for more significant crimes, such as underage DUI resulting in the death of an individual, the juvenile court can waive jurisdiction up to the municipal court.
 In these rare instances, the juvenile may be tried and sentenced as an adult.

 Municipal Court hears all cases involving disorderly persons offenses, a group of crimes which underage drinking is considered a part of.
 All individuals between the ages of 18 and 21 who are charged with underage drinking will therefore be tried in front of a New Jersey Municipal Court.
 For simple possession of alcohol charges, these individuals may potentially face penalties of up to six months in jail, up to $1000 in fines, mandatory participation in an alcohol education program, community service, and other costs/fees if they are found guilty.
 This applies to underage possession of alcohol on public property, in schools, and purchasing alcohol underage at a licensed premises, among other basic alcohol possession crimes.
-It is also important to note that if the underage drinking offense was committed in a motor vehicle, the defendant may also be subject to a six-month suspension of their license, or if they do not have their license, a six-month delay in receiving their license when they apply for it.
+It is also important to note that if the underage drinking offense was committed in a motor vehicle, the defendant may be subject to a six-month license suspension or, if they do not have a license, a six-month delay in receiving it upon applying.

 What Type of Liability Can a Parent Face for Underage Drinking?

-Parents are often unaware of the significant penalties they are subject to for not only supplying their kids with alcohol but also by simply allowing kids to drink in their home.
+Parents are often unaware of the significant penalties they are subject to for not only supplying their kids with alcohol but also for simply allowing kids to drink in their home.
 New Jersey has strict laws that prevent parents and others over the age from serving, supplying, or hosting underage drinking.
-This includes parents who have not supplied the alcohol and may not even know the underage drinking was going on in their home, but “should have known” that it was taking place.
-New Jersey takes underage drinking seriously and parents must be aware of the consequences of their actions when it pertains to underage drinking.
+This includes parents who have not provided alcohol and may not even know the underage drinking was going on in their home, but “should have known” that it was taking place.
+New Jersey takes underage drinking seriously, and parents must be aware of the consequences of their actions when it pertains to underage drinking.

 If an adult is found supplying, serving, or hosting underage drinking, they will be tried in New Jersey Municipal Court and subject to harsh penalties at the discretion of the judge.
-These include imprisonment of up to six months, up to a $1000 fine, community service, other fines/costs, and other penalties.
+These include up to 6 months in prison, a fine of up to $1000, community service, other fines/costs, and other penalties.
 They can also have a permanent criminal record if convicted, which can show up when they apply for jobs, apply to school, or in many other contexts.